yt0726/ptds_final_project/README.md

 <!-- badges: end -->

 The goal of Spotify is to find the user’s favorite music list.
-It allows you select features they care more about and their corresponding levels.
+It allows you select features you care more about and their corresponding levels.
 The Spotify would give two recommendation lists which are as match as possible to your selections.
 One of the lists is obtained by cosine similarity algorithm.